edenreich/awesome-infrastructure/README.md

 Long story short - IaD is a way to declare the desired state, so the operators can make it the actual state.

+## Why is that important ?

+It's important because, if you keep the declaration of the infrastructure simple, engineers with different backgrounds can collaborate effectivly.
+All of those declaration files, could be reviewed using a pull request.
+By using this approach(also known as GitOps) everything is versioned and changes are predictable.

+If you declare all the Infrastructure as Data, it would also help in Disaster Recovery(DR) and would improve the Recovery Time Objective(RTO).
+The infrastructure is much more resilient, when you can simply replicate everything from the ground up - you don't need to memorise how your co-worker clicked on all of those buttons to get to the desired state.

 ## Tools

 Here is a collection of IaD, vendor neutral and open source tools: